BlueHephaestus/dennis/README.md

 7. Use our new minimum HP values to generate new ranges after decreasing step size, if step size is under our threshold then stop for this HP
 8. Go to Number 1 until all HPs are done

 This has shown to be way faster and better than me, in fact what I thought was a bug at once was actually the most efficient mini batch size I could have obtained, and it just knew better than me.
 While it is still in constant development and improvement, it determined the ideal(at least I hope they were ideal) HPs for the shallow network topology I mentioned earlier.
-Upon comparing with my own hypothesis for the best values, it gained a 20% improvement in test accuracy, the metric upon which I chose it to search them with(although this can be REALLY easily changed, I chose test accuracy because I see that as most relevant.
+Upon comparing with my own hypothesis for the best values, it gained a 20% improvement in validation accuracy, the metric upon which I chose it to search them with(although this can be REALLY easily changed, I chose test accuracy because I see that as most relevant.
 I have considered a combination of accuracies for it to look at).

 ###Now back to MK.
 4: